tandasat/cs_driver/README.md

 As of time cs_driver was created, source code of Capstone needs to be modified in order to compile, link and run all tests as part of a driver successfully.
 This sections explains what changes were made and why as a reference.
-Beware that you not need apply those changes when Capstone in this repositry is used.
+Beware that you not need apply those changes when Capstone in this repository is used.

 #### Added CAPSTONE_API to all Capstone APIs
 - https://github.com/tandasat/capstone/commit/760940fdceb50a09f1a8ebee5dc807b6039f144e

 This change is to specifie calling convention for Calstone APIs.

-The defaut setting of calling convention is different between the capstone_static project and a WDK project. capstone_static compiles code with __cdecl calling converntion, while a WDK project compiles code as __stdcall, leading to link errors
+The default setting of calling convention is different between the capstone_static project and a WDK project. capstone_static compiles code with __cdecl calling converntion, while a WDK project compiles code as __stdcall, leading to link errors